yuehanx05/Projects-/README.md

 > For classification_tree.py, using data frame to build and prune classification tree.
 Then, making random forest based on the tree that we built before.

+> For sql_tree.py, it uses exactly the same algorithms as the classification_tree.py except some of the codes can only be applied to the SQL database rather than the data frame.
+One thing that needs to notice is that sql_tree doesn’t have random forest nor the calculation of the minimum error alpha, which would be used in the prune function.
+Therefore, users need to identify their own minimum error alpha in order to prune the tree.

+> For both test_classification_tree.py and SQLtest.py, they are unit tests for the classification_tree.py and sql_tree.py.

+> For benchmark.py, Profile_code.py, and benchmark.txt, they are measuring how fast the classification and regression tree code execute.
+They aim to find where the bottlenecks are and how to optimize them.

+> We are going to introduce the use of functions in the following and all of the following functions are designed in the classification_tree.py

 > The following functions are in the Class Node

 ### def __init__(self.dataset.
 Impurity_function, past_split):